gwenjo/mario-memory/README.md

 <img src="readme-documents/testing/jshint.jpg" width="60%" height="60%">

-resetGame – this is for the reset button
+resetGame – this is for the reset button to work.

-closeWindow – this is for the instruction window to close
+closeWindow – this is for the instruction window to close.

 ##### Further Changes